Faculty & Staff

 Mrs. Julie Bohn

-Mrs. Bohn comes to Arma Dei Academy with over 35 years of education experience.
-She has taught preschool through fourth grade in Christian schools, preschool through sixth-grade special education in public schools, and private NILD educational therapy and at the college level in the teacher education department.
-She has a BA in special education and an MA in elementary education from the University of Iowa and an MA in early childhood education with special education licensure from the University of Colorado Denver.
-Mrs. Bohn was a missionary for a time, training churches in the US and internationally on including individuals with disabilities in worship, discipleship, and service.
-Mrs. Bohn is passionate about helping young children learn the foundational academic skills sufficiently to succeed throughout their academic careers.
-She desires to inspire children to become lifelong readers and learners.
-She is excited about shepherding young children’s hearts toward Jesus.
-Mrs. Bohn enjoys reading in her spare time, working in her bird, butterfly, and bee garden, and birdwatching.
+With around 40 years of education experience Mrs. Bohn has taught preschool through fourth grade in Christian schools, preschool through sixth-grade special education in public schools, private NILD educational therapy, and at the college level in the teacher education department of Cairn University.
+She has a BA in special education, an MA in elementary education from the University of Iowa, and an MA in early childhood education with special education licensure from the University of Colorado Denver.
+For seven years Mrs. Bohn was a missionary, training churches in the US and internationally on including individuals with disabilities in worship, discipleship, and service.
+Loving travel and missions, she has continued to take short-term trips.
+Since Mrs. Bohn is passionate about helping children sufficiently learn the foundational academic skills to succeed throughout their academic careers, her time at Arma Dei Academy has been focused on the younger grades and academic support.
+Shepherding children’s hearts toward Jesus and inspiring children to become lifelong readers and learners are her favorite parts of teaching.
+In her spare time Mrs. Bohn enjoys reading, working in her bird, butterfly, and bee garden, and birdwatching.

 Mrs. Leah Ross